alexchaomander/FoodTruckFinder/README.md

-A way to find nearby foodtrucks in SF
+A way to find nearby food trucks in SF